sugiuraii/WebSocketGaugeServer/README.md

 ## <a name="howToBuild">How to build</a>
 The source code is written on Visual Studio 2013 Community.
 Open the DefiSSMCOM_Websocket.sln and select build.
 Required libraries shold be downloaded automatically by NuGet.

+Please note that current source code cannot be built properly on "Release" or "Release_Distribution" configration.
+Please use "Debug_Distribution" configuration.

 ## <a name="installAndSetup">Install and setup</a>

 If you want to install this program as linux daemon, please follow this [INSTALLLinux.md](INSTALLLinux.md)